HackerN64/F3DEX3/README.md

   display lists shorter.
 - New **occlusion plane** system allows the placement of a 3D quadrilateral where objects behind this plane in screen space are culled.
-This can substantially reduce the performance penalty of overdraw in scenes with walls in the middle, such as a city or an indoor scene.
+This can dramatically improve RDP performance by reducing overdraw in scenes with walls in the middle, such as a city or an indoor scene.
 - If a material display list being drawn is the same as the last material, the texture loads in the material are skipped (the second time).
 This effectively